pygame/pygame/docs/reST/ref/key.rst

 The event queue gets ``pygame.KEYDOWN`` and ``pygame.KEYUP`` events when the keyboard buttons are pressed and released.
-Both events have a key attribute that is a integer id representing every key on the keyboard.
+Both events have a key attribute that is a integer ID representing every key on the keyboard.

-The ``pygame.KEYDOWN`` event has an additional attributes unicode, and scancode. unicode represents a single character string that is the fully translated character entered.
-This takes into account the shift and composition keys. scancode represents the platform specific key code.
+The ``pygame.KEYDOWN`` event has additional attributes ``unicode`` and ``scancode``. ``unicode`` represents a single character string that is the fully translated character entered.
+This takes into account the shift and composition keys. ``scancode`` represents the platform-specific key code.
 This could be different from keyboard to keyboard, but is useful for key selection of weird keys like the multimedia keys.

 There are many keyboard constants, they are used to represent keys on the keyboard.
-The following is a list of all keyboard constants
+The following is a list of all keyboard constants:

 ::